calaldees/teacherEducation/teacherEducation/_sessions.md

 * SoW; Sequencing and progression in learning over time considering post KS; Post –16 in subject
 * AFL and ‘adapting teaching’
 * Curriculum and PCK - leading to level 4
 Mentor
 * What are the contextual factors used to support pupil engagement and success in the subject?
 * How do we gather feedback from pupils about subject curriculum content and design?
 * How do we address health and wellbeing concerns for our students as part of our curriculum?
+    * Task: How is [[eSafety]] conveyed/revisited at an age appropriate level KS3/KS4/KS5
+* Task: Liaise with a teacher of another subject; how can elements of their curriculum be contextually combined with computing.
+If there an opportunity to try this?
+* Task: How are [[fundamental_british_values]] considered in the schools delivery of Computing

 PP Module Launch